China moves to lift confidence as economic growth hits weakest pace since 2009

 And more support steps look likely, analysts say, as China starts to bear the full brunt of the trade dispute with the United States.

 “China is pulling on all the levers to support domestic demand in the face of this trade pressure.
-There’s already a big acceleration in lending underway and now the PBOC is announcing new steps.”
+There’s already a big acceleration in lending underway and now the PBOC is announcing new steps,” said Ray Attrill, head of currecy strategy at NAB in Sydney.

 “In the end, China will do what it takes to safeguard their economy and show the U.S.: ‘Hey, we don’t need you.’”